kilee1230/dotfiles/README.md

 Opinionated dotfiles managed via symlinks.
 Includes configs for:

+- aws (config only; credentials are not tracked)
+  - amazonq subdirectory (non-secret files only)
+- brew
+- cursor (macOS User settings)
-- zsh
+- fish
 - git
+- gnupg (config only; keys are not tracked)
+- kitty
+- nvim
 - ssh (config only; keys are not tracked)
 - tmux
-- nvim
-- kitty
-- fish
-- aws (config only; credentials are not tracked)
-  - amazonq subdirectory (non-secret files only)
-- VS Code (macOS User settings)
-- Cursor (macOS User settings)
+- vscode (macOS User settings)
-- GnuPG (config only; keys are not tracked)
+- zsh

 ## Requirements